 - 1. Whether the housing, which is the subject of the request, will be used by an individual considered disabled under the Acts. - 2.
 Whether the request for reasonable accommodation is necessary to make specific housing available to an individual with a disability under the Acts. - 3.
 Whether the requested reasonable accommodation would impose an undue financial or administrative burden on the city. - 4.
 Whether the requested reasonable accommodation would require a fundamental alteration in the nature of a city program or law, including but not limited to land use, zoning, or the local coastal program. - 5.
-Potential impact on surrounding uses. - 6.
-Physical attributes of the property and structures. - 7.
 Alternative reasonable accommodations that may provide an equivalent level of benefit.